dogazdmr/CampusConnect/README.md

 ## Important Problem

   CampusConnect resolves the issue of fragmented and inefficient communication and transaction processes on campus.
-Prior to CampusConnect, students and staff had to rely on disparate methods and platforms for buying/selling items, locating lost belongings, or finding suitable borrowing opportunities.
+Prior to CampusConnect, students and staff had to rely on insufficient methods and unreliable platforms for buying/selling items, locating lost belongings, or finding suitable borrowing opportunities.
 Our platform centralizes these activities, making them more accessible and streamlined.

 ## Features